kris701/ActFlow/README.md

 docker compose up -d
 ```

-This will then start the HTTP server of the CLI, open on port 5523.
+This will then start the HTTP server of the CLI, open on port 5523 as well as a web server where you can interact with your workflows.

 ## Developing
 Start by installing the [NuGet package](https://www.nuget.org/packages/ActFlow/) `ActFlow` into your project.